gsolorzano/tree-visualizer/README.md

 For the bonus features I decided to tinker with the UI placements.
 In the example all the elements where located in a vertical way, which left many white unused sapce in the browser.
 I decided to change the output placement to be on the right hand side of the view.
 This allows the user of the page to have to move less an be able to have in hand both the text area and the output diagram.

-I also decided to add a clear button next to the fetch to allow the user to re run all the initial flow without having to refresh the view.
+I also decided to add a clear button next to the fetch to allow the users to clear the page without having to refresh the view.